 The Short-Term Bond Fund provides an investment vehicle for working capital that is not currently needed to fund City operations but will be needed in less than five years.
-The investment horizon, accordingly, is less than five years.
+Therefore, the fund holds fixed income securities with an investment horizon of less than five years.